Spectacle Reef Light: Construction

+Description

 The location of the lighthouse makes it susceptible to wave fetch, which for this reef is 170 mi to the southeast.
 Lake Huron ice fields, known as drift ice, which in this lake can be as much as two or more feet thick and measure thousands of acres in size, are moved by wintertime currents.
 Masses of these dimensions create "an almost irresistible force", which for Spectacle Reef Light was "overcome by interposing a structure against which the ice is crushed and by which its motion is so impeded that it grounds on the 7–foot shoal."
 This creates an effective wall "against other ice fields."